EU-TEACHING/teaching-automotive-demo/README.md

 Saved at `stress_preprocessor/graphs`

 ### Run the online preprocessor
-To do the online preprocessing the "online_run" function should be used which is located in stress_preprocessor/preprocessors/preprocessor.py
+To do the online preprocessing initialize the Preprocessor and then call Preprocessor's "online_run" passing the streaming dictionary to it.
+The Preprocessor is located in stress_preprocessor/preprocessors/preprocessor.py

 To run a mock preprocessing, run: